art

 Chelsea's transformation from industrial wasteland to gallery district to luxury residential neighborhood followed a pattern that is brutally familiar in New York.
 Artists and galleries moved in because the spaces were large, raw, and cheap.
 Their presence made the neighborhood desirable.
 Developers followed.
 Rents rose.
 And now the very cultural institutions that created Chelsea's identity are being priced out of it.

 A ground-floor gallery space in Chelsea that cost fifteen dollars per square foot in 2005 now commands forty or more.
 For mid-size galleries operating on thin margins, the math no longer works.
+The model that sustained those galleries, a combination of primary market sales, art fair revenue, and modest foot traffic from the Thursday evening ritual, was never built to survive a fourfold rent increase.

 Where They Are Going